cardstack/cardstack-documentation/guides/developer-cookbook/access-control.md

 From a technical perspective, that means we need a group for anonymous users and a group for our users who are allowed to add a comment.
 Then for each of those groups, we need to state specifically which Cards and their fields they can access, a.k.a the grants.
-Then, for each Card or field on a Caed, we need to say what kind of operations are available: create, read, update, and destroy.
+Then, for each Card or field on a Card, we need to say what kind of operations are available: create, read, update, and destroy.

 Some of this functionality is already provided in the project template.
 Have a look at `cardhost/cardstack/static-model.js`.
 There is a lot of code dedicated to setup, but you can focus on the `customGrantsAndGroups` function, which should look something like this: